Best Barbecue Restaurants near Smithfield, NC

 Voted one of the top barbecues in the Southeast, the flavor of White Swan Bar-B-Q & Chicken's award-winning barbecue comes from its 50-year-old secret recipe.
 Their Eastern North Carolina-style barbecue is slowly smoked in a covered cooker, then served with their special vinegar and spice sauce.
 Stop by convenient White Swan Bar-B-Q Express locations in Benson, Wilson’s Mills and McGee’s Crossroads.

 Stephenson’s Bar-B-Q is legendary in these parts for its smoked barbecue.
-Open since 1958, Stephenson’s slow-cooked, hand-chopped barbecue is so good it’s earned a spot on North Carolina Barbecue Society’s Historic Barbecue Trail.
+Located in Willow Spring, NC and open since 1958, Stephenson’s slow-cooked, hand-chopped barbecue is so good it’s earned a spot on North Carolina Barbecue Society’s Historic Barbecue Trail.
 Crispy fried chicken, hushpuppies, Brunswick stew and fresh vegetables are all popular house favorites.

 Brightly colored red-and-yellow signs and pictures of pigs on the roof draw customers into Stormin’ Norman’s Barbecue, but it’s the hand-chopped Eastern North Carolina-style barbecue that keeps them coming back.
 Barbecue plates, fried chicken, ribs, Brunswick stew and fresh vegetables are just a few of the scrumptious items you’ll find on the menu.
 Be sure to wash it all down with a big glass of Mary Alice’s famous sweet tea.